davidbragg/pewpewpew/experiments/notes.md

 The problem has to be how I'm trying to call the `quit` event then.
 The trace implies that as well with the issue being identified as an = missing at line 8 (but probably likely line 7 for realsies).

 Hah.
-Just misses putting the parens after the event call.
+Just missed putting the parens after the event call.
 It should have actually been `love.event.quit()`.
 This is what I get for just trying the function once I see it by name, rather than actually looking at the documentation.

 Everything is working here now.